 Change the width to 1920 (it will proportionally change the height to match) and change the resolution to 72 DPI.

-In this example, you’ll see the difference just this simple solution will have!
+In this example, you’ll see the difference this simple solution will make!

 The original image was sized at 5184px x 3456px, 1.1MB.

 Changing to 1920px x 1280px brought the overall size to just 176KB.

 Now, I would normally be happy with this image upload size.
 BUT let’s keep going.

 If you’re looking for a simpler solution to get the size down without paying attention to the dimensions.
 ShortPixel is a really great (and free) tool.